Unusual Malaysian Drinks You Want To Try

 The fruit is green and hard, with an oval shape about the size of a lemon.

-In Malaysia, the Ambra is cut up into pieces and used in Penang Rojak, a distinctive mixed fruits salad.
+The Ambra is cut into pieces in Malaysia and used in Penang Rojak, a distinctive mixed fruit salad.

-Locals use the Ambra juice for treating throat and cough infections.
+Locals use Ambra juice to treat throat and cough infections.

-Ambra juice mixed with sour plum (Asam boi in Malay) is a refreshing juice that is easy to drink.
+Ambra juice mixed with sour plum (asam boi in Malay) is a refreshing and easy-to-drink juice.

 Sui Kam Sui Boey (Lime Juice & Asam Boi)

-Malaysian Kalamansi is small lime that packs a punch and makes a potent drink.
+Malaysian Kalamansi is a small lime that packs a punch and makes a potent drink.

-To enhance the flavors, a Sour Plum balances the tart and slightly bitter flavors from its skin.
+To enhance the flavors, a Sour Plum balances the tart and slightly bitter flavors of its skin.

 Sui Kam Sui Boey is the ultimate treat for Vitamin C in a sour and salty drink.